Underwater diving emergency: Out-of-gas incidents

 An out-of-gas emergency is a life-support emergency which occurs when the breathing gas supply is cut off by running out, supply system failure, or supply system interruption.
 These are the most urgent of the common diving emergencies, and the ones the diver should be equipped and skilled to manage.
 Many out-of-air emergencies are consequences of other problems that were not effectively managed.

 A similar emergency occurs when a scuba diver accumulates more decompression obligation than the available gas endurance for decompression.
 This can happen either by the diver being unable to ascend in time to avoid the problem, or by using up or losing gas supply due to circumstances or inattention.
 This form of out-of-gas incident develops with the knowledge of the diver, who has more time available to work on a solution if one exists.
 It is analogous to the problem of being unable to ascent from under an overhead obstruction, and the decompression obligation is sometimes referred to as a decompression overhead.

 Contaminated scuba gas supply

 This is usually a consequence of poor filling procedures and often a problem of contaminated intake air.
 Bailout to another gas source is the preferred option, but it may be necessary to surface on the gas in use.
 Consequences depend on the specific contaminant and exposure.
 Carbon monoxide, carbon dioxide, volatile hydrocarbons, and compressor lubricant are the most commonly encountered contaminants, and there may be legislation requiring compressors used in this service to be periodically tested for these contaminants.
-It is possible for mixed breathing gas blended using high pressure industrial grade oxygen that is not certified for breathing grade, to contain contaminants not permitted in a breathing gas.
+It is possible though unlikely for mixed breathing gas blended using high pressure industrial grade oxygen that is not certified for breathing grade, to contain contaminants not permitted in a breathing gas.